jaminthorns/vscode-gitterm/ideas.md

 to support this on a per-remote basis.
 If multiple remotes match an issue link, show the remote picker.

-### Commit Range Links ❗

-When pulling, you get a message in the form of `Updating <commit>..<commit>`.
-It would be nice if you could click the commit range and get the history for that range.

-Every time I pull and get some new commits, I end up wanting this!

 ## Link Detection Methods 📝

 - Parsing